AdvaithNair/rant/README.md

     * Cloud Firestore
     * Cloud Storage

-All code is constructed using Typescript.
+All code is constructed using TypeScript.

 ## Prerequisites